 After the TDS has been deducted by the individual or the HUF, the same should be deposited with the Government.
 The deposit should be made within 30 days from the last date of the month in which TDS was deducted.
 So, in the above example, if TDS is deducted on 15th April, 2019, the same should be deposited to the Government by 30th May, 2019.

-When depositing TDS with the Government, Form 26QC would also be required to be filled and submitted.
+When depositing TDS with the Government, Form 26QC must also be filled and submitted.
 Form 26QC is a challan-cum-statement of the TDS deduction done on rent.

-The TDS can be deposited with the Government using the electronic mode of payment through the RBI, SBI or any other bank which is authorised to collect TDS on behalf of the Government.
+The TDS can be deposited with the Government using the electronic mode of payment through the RBI, SBI, or any other bank authorized to collect TDS on behalf of the Government.

 Due date to file Form 16C

 After the TDS is deducted and deposited with the Government, the deductor is required to prepare and provide the landlord with Form 16C.
 As stated earlier, Form 16C would contain the details of TDS deducted.
 This form should be furnished to the landlord within 15 days of submitting Form 26QC.
 If Form 16C is not furnished within the specified time frame, the deductor would have to pay a penalty for delay.
 The penalty amount would be INR 100/day of delay.

 Format of Form 16C